kubos/kubos/docs/apis/index.rst

 The Kubos SDK provides a variety of APIs to help with the development of mission software:

   - :doc:`Device Interfaces <device-api/index>` - APIs for devices (ex. radio), built on top of the Kubos HAL
+  - :doc:`Evented Control <evented-control/index>` - APIs for integrating a subsystem into the Kubos ECP middleware
   - :doc:`Kubos Core <kubos-core/index>` - Legacy APIs for supported sensors and devices, built on top of the Kubos HAL
   - :doc:`Kubos HAL <kubos-hal/index>` - Hardware interface abstractions (I2C, SPI, etc)
   - :doc:`Kubos IPC <ipc/index>` - Abstracts interprocess communication for KubOS Linux systems